-Each of the main findings of this study, i.e., negative (positive) association of the disappearance of levirate marriage with young widows' welfare (young wives' fertility), may make sense on its own, if the causal interpretation is given to such relationships.
-First, widows might actually have lost welfare owing to the deterioration of the informal insurance that had benefited them previously.
-Second, given the findings that an investment in childbearing is considered an important strategy for young women to protect them in their old age in agrarian societies (e.g., Hoddinott, 1992; Jensen, 1990; Nugent, 1985; Nugent and Gillaspy, 1983), this institutional change might have encouraged a young woman to have more children, given the possibility that female (reproductive) rights are not entirely suppressed within a family.
+Each of the main findings of this study, i.e., negative (resp., positive) association of the disappearance of levirate marriage with young widows' welfare (young wives' fertility), may make sense on its own, if the causal interpretation is given to such relationships.
+First, widows might actually have lost welfare owing to the deterioration of the informal safety net that had benefited them previously.
+Second, considering the findings that an investment in childbearing may be an important strategy for young women to protect them in their old age in agrarian societies (e.g., Hoddinott, 1992; Jensen, 1990; Nugent, 1985), this institutional change might have encouraged a young woman to have more children, given the possibility that female (reproductive) rights are not entirely suppressed within a family.
 This is because children may protect her in the future instead of the traditional safety net.

 However, if women had indeed previously gained from the practice of levirate marriage, it is necessary to explain why they agreed to stop this practice.
 One possibility is that since women found a better way to make a livelihood outside this customary marriage, they lost an interest in welfare services provided by levirate marriage.
 In this case, however, there is no theoretical reason to expect that young women attempt to increase the number of children.
+The aforementioned empirical findings also provide no support for such welfare improvement.

-Alternatively, women could not resist the loss of the informal insurance, because they did not have a powerful voice in any matter to do with their husbands' families.
+Alternatively, women could not resist the loss of the safety net, because they did not have a powerful voice in any matter to do with their husbands' families.
 In this case, it is less likely that married women had strong bargaining power over fertility decisions and that the positive fertility effect resulted from their behavioral response to protect their widowhood.

 To increase the number of children, it may still be possible that married women reduced their use of concealable contraception in response to institutional change (e.g., Ashraf et al., 2014).
 Despite considerable increases in the use of injectables and pills for the period of 1991-2004, however, the respective prevalence rates were just 8.3% and 5.9% among married women in 2004-2005 (National Bureau of Statistics (NBS) [Tanzania] and ORC Macro, 2005, p.
-74), and access to family planning was still limited, particularly in rural areas.
-2526
+74), and access to family planning was still limited, particularly in rural areas.2930